getsentry/sentry-dotnet-minidump/README.md

 .NET provides debug symbols of all official releases on a Microsoft symbol server and Sentry includes it out of the box.
 Currently it's not probing it though so you can add it yourself:
 The endpoint is: `http://msdl.microsoft.com/download/symbols`, with SSQP layout.
 Sentry will resolve these automatically soon so you won't need to add it yourself.

-# Note On Platform Requirement

-This package bundles an executable called `crashpad_handler` (or `crashpad_handler.exe` on Windows).
-This process creates a memory dump of your .NET process and uploads to Sentry.
-That means the executable needs to be deployed with your app, and needs `+x` access in order to get started (on macOS and Linux).
-NuGet packaging makes sure the file is actually copied to the output directory, and the SDK will attempt to set `+x` when running on macOS and Linux.
-You can opt out of that with `AddExecuteFlagCrashpadHandler=false` but unless you set `+x` yourself, no minidump will be created.
+# Run The Sample

-To test it, build the [sample](sample/Sentry.Minidump.Sample) project and start the executable from the bin folder:
+To test it out, build the [sample](sample/Sentry.Minidump.Sample) project and start the executable from the bin folder.

 > Set your own DSN on [Program.cs](sample/Sentry.Minidump.Sample/Program.cs) first so the test event goes to **yours Sentry dashboard**.

+The example below is for macOS (`osx-x64`).
+If you're on Windows, use `win-x64`.
+For Linux, `linux-x64`:

 ```
 cd sample/Sentry.Minidump.Sample